Adoption By City

 What are the home study requirements for adopting a baby from another state?

 Any out-of-home placement of a child outside the State is subject to the provisions of the Interstate Compact on the Placement of Children.

 What is a post placement requirement and what happens during the process?

 Before the adoption has been finalized, a post placement assessment will take place to ensure the transition into adoption is going well and that the Adoptive Family's circumstances have not changed to no longer fit the child's best interest.

 - Whether the content in the adoption petition are true of the Prospective Parents

 - Whether the Prospective Parents are financially able and morally fit to care for the child

 - Whether the adoption is in the best interest of the child

 The report must be submitted within the first 90 days that the child has been placed in the Adoptive Home.

-Kentucky Adoption Professionals
+Kentucky Adoption Agencies and Professionals